rschristopher/rschristopher.github.io/src/bitcoin-as-money/money-and-state.md

  is the USD petrodollar.

 ???+ info "USD, a brief history"
-    The USD was
-    originally backed by gold.
+    The USD used to be backed by gold.
     The very definition of USD was
     a measure of gold.
     It was worth roughly $20/ounce.